-We modified the Matched Multi-Filters MMF3~\citep{melin2006,melin2012}, initially based on~\citet{herranz2002}, and developed to extract clusters from the \Planck\ maps for the three data releases~\citep{ESZ, PSZ1, PSZ2}.
-The MMF3 algorithm works on \Planck\ data with $10 \times 10 \deg$ tangential maps.
-We want to keep the \Planck\ size of the tangential maps, to ease the component separation on large scale, and the SPT-SZ pixel size, to conserve the information at small scale.
-We therefore divide the six \Planck\ and three SPT-SZ frequency maps covering the SPT footprint into $10 \times 10 \deg$ tangential maps and keep the 0.43~arcmin pixels corresponding to $N_{side}=8192$.
-We filter the resulting maps of $1400 \times 1400$ pixels with MMF3.
+We modified the MMFs, MMF3~\citep{melin2006,melin2012}, initially based on~\citet{herranz2002}.
+The MMF3 algorithm was developed to extract clusters from the \Planck\ maps for the three data releases~\citep{ESZ, PSZ1, PSZ2}.
+It works on \Planck\ data with $10 \times 10 \deg$ tangential maps.
+We wanted to keep the same \Planck\ size for the tangential maps to ease the component separation on a large scale and the SPT-SZ pixel size to conserve the information at a small scale.
+We therefore divided the six \Planck\ and three SPT-SZ frequency maps covering the SPT footprint into $10 \times 10 \deg$ tangential maps and kept the 0.43~arcmin pixels corresponding to $N_{side}=8192$.
+We filtered the resulting maps of $1400 \times 1400$ pixels with MMF3.
 These maps contain $4^2=16$ times more pixels than for the standard \Planck\ analysis and nine frequency maps instead of six, leading to a computationally heavier analysis.

-We write the nine tangential maps $\vec{m}(\vec{x})$ and decompose them as the cluster component $\yo\vec{\tth}(\vec{x})$ and the noise $\vec{n}(\vec{x})$, corresponding to both instrumental noise and astrophysical components other than the cluster:
+We write the nine tangential maps as $\vec{m}(\vec{x})$ and decomposed them as the cluster component $\yo\vec{\tth}(\vec{x})$ and the noise $\vec{n}(\vec{x})$, corresponding to both instrumental noise and astrophysical components other than the cluster: